Know your contractor BEFORE you buy windows or siding.

 It’s a good idea to see a previous installation or two if possible.
 There should be no problem getting addresses nearby so you can see the quality of their work.
 If you get resistance it may be that their work is not to the standard they are claiming.
 We’re happy to provide references for all areas in our region: Reno, Sparks, Carson City, Washoe Valley, Gardnerville, Fallon, Fernley and Lake Tahoe.

-Do they bring a sample or just brochures?
+Did they bring samples or just brochures?

 How thorough is the bid?